-EPA and CARB have verified emission reductions from retrofit technologies only for NOx, VOC, CO, PM10, and PM{2.5} emissions.
-Therefore, when estimating emission reductions from retrofit projects for a SIP or conformity purposes, only these pollutants and any pollutants that are needed by MOVES to calculate emissions of these pollutants should be selected (see Section 2.2.7.2 of the MOVES User Guide for a list of base and dependent pollutants or use the Retrofit Converter tool to automatically include any other pollutants are needed to calculate the emission of the pollutant you are estimating).
+EPA and CARB have verified emission reductions from retrofit technologies only for NOx, HC, CO, and PM emissions.
+For purposes of this guidance, reductions for HC can be assumed to apply to VOC and reductions for PM can be assumed to apply to both PM10, and PM2.5 when creating the retrofit input file.
+When estimating emission reductions from retrofit projects for SIP or conformity purposes, only these pollutants (NOx, VOC, CO, PM10, or PM2.5) should be entered in the retrofit input file.
 As discussed in Section 2.5.7 below, a retrofit evaluation for SIP or conformity purposes should include all pollutants for which the project area is nonattainment or maintenance, including any that increase as a result of the retrofit technology.

-2.5.2 Pollutant Process
+2.5.2 Process

-The retrofit parameter file will include a separate line for each pollutant process affected by the retrofit technology.
+The retrofit parameter file will include a separate line for each combination of pollutant and process affected by the retrofit technology.
 All retrofit parameter files must include start and running exhaust processes for each pollutant for which you are estimating reductions.
-Some retrofit technologies may also reduce crankcase running and crankcase start emissions and will include lines for each of these processes.
+Some retrofit technologies may also reduce crankcase running and crankcase start emissions and retrofit programs using these technologies will need to also include lines for each of these processes.
+Section 2.5.7 of this document provides additional guidance on selecting process inputs for technologies that reduce crankcase emissions.
 There are no reductions associated with the extended idle process for retrofit technologies included in the EPA and CARB verified technology lists.
-The Retrofit Converter tool automatically creates the inputs for start and running exhaust processes, but not for crankcase start and running exhaust processes, which must be entered separately.
-Section 2.5.7 of this document provides additional guidance on selecting pollutant process inputs for technologies that reduce crankcase emissions.